UIronsMaths/Quant-Puzzle-Editorials/README.md

 This repository exists to:
 - Sharpen understanding of core quantitative methods
-- Show clean, rigorous problem solving under constraints
+- Show clean, rigorous problem solving under realistic constraints
 - Serve as a high-quality teaching resource for others in the field
 - Demonstrate technical depth beyond just theory